France challenges arbitration award in Tapie inquiry

 Tapie claimed the bank defrauded him by buying his interest in sports company Adidas in 1993 for 315.5 million euros only to sell it a year later for 701 million euros.

-The arbitration went in Tapie’s favor with the 285-million-euro award which, including interest, amounted to 403 million euros.
+The arbitration went in Tapie’s favour with the 285-million-euro award which, including interest, amounted to 403 million euros.